albertzak/open/readme.md

 i think i _do_ want to keep code in files, searching across files, scrolling, goto-anything, jump to definition is great and all.

+i need this library somewhat urgently to debug a weird timeout bug in a real customer project (some crypto thing, not proud, but it pays the bills for now)

+they say you should build what you need, and use it. let's go

 ### [🐣 Toots](https://clj.social/@albertzak) hatchery